ADGEfficiency/dsr-rl/readme.md

-## A glance at reinforcement learning

-Materials for the reinforcement learning course at [Data Science Retreat.](https://www.datascienceretreat.com/)
+Materials developed for the reinforcement learning course at [Data Science Retreat.](https://www.datascienceretreat.com/)

 This course is aimed at people with a grasp of supervised learning but no understanding of reinforcement learning.

-### Cource content
+### Course content

 - introduces key statistical concepts
 - Markov Decision processes